cla-bit/PayStackEase/docs/source/submodules.rst

 Wrappers for Paystack API calls which includes the asynchronous and synchronous base API call wrappers.
-These call wrappers give access to the implementation of the endpoints needed for your project just by calling the instance of what endpoint you want to use.
+These call wrappers give access to the implementation of the endpoints needed for your application just by calling the instance of what endpoint you want to use.

 .. autosummary::